 We feel that it is important for you to understand what we do and when we do it, so we have designed this timeline with important information and deadline dates for you.
 The timeline gives you some general guidelines on when you should begin certain processes, when you can anticipate hearing from us, and follow-up actions that need to be taken.

-The 2024-25 FAFSA is significantly different that prior years.
-The FAFSA Simplification Act was passed in 2020 and presents a significant overhaul of the FAFSA application and processing.
+The FAFSA Simplification Act was passed in 2020, laying the ground work for a significant overhaul of the FAFSA application and processing starting with the 2024-2025 application cycle.
 These changes include the FAFSA application itself, the need analysis that determines federal financial aid eligibility, changes in terminology, as well as updated policies and procedures for schools that participate in federal student aid programs.

 There are many benefits of the FAFSA simplification act.
 These benefits include, but are not limited to, a more streamlined application process for a better user experience, expanded eligibility for federal student aid, and reduced barriers for certain student populations.